awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-recovery.md

 Host recovery automatically restarts your instances on to a new replacement host if failures are detected on your Dedicated Host\.
 Host recovery reduces the need for manual intervention and lowers the operational burden if there is an unexpected Dedicated Host failure\.

-Additionally, built\-in integration with automates the tracking and management of your licenses if a host recovery occurs\.
+Additionally, built\-in integration with AWS License Manager automates the tracking and management of your licenses if a host recovery occurs\.

 **Note**
- integration is supported only in Regions in which is available\.
+AWS License Manager integration is supported only in Regions in which AWS License Manager is available\.

 **Topics**
 + [Host Recovery Basics](#dedicated-hosts-recovery-basics)